SeveredLine/VisionAssistantPro/readme.md

 - **Code Debugger:** `Debug:Find bugs in this code and explain them: [selection]`

 **Note:** An active internet connection is required for all AI features.
 Multi-page TIFFs are automatically processed.

+## Changes for 3.6.0
+*   **Help System:** Added a help command (`H`) within the Command Layer to provide an easy-to-access list of all shortcuts and their functions.
+*   **Online Video Analysis:** Expanded support to include **Twitter (X)** videos.
+Also improved URL detection and stability for a more reliable experience.
+*   **Project Contribution:** Added an optional donation dialog for users who wish to support the project’s future updates and continuous growth.

 ## Changes for 3.5.0
 \*   \*\*Command Layer:\*\* Introduced a Command Layer system (default: `NVDA+Shift+V`) to group shortcuts under a single master key.
 For example, instead of pressing `NVDA+Control+Shift+T` for translation, you now press `NVDA+Shift+V` followed by `T`.